Deovolente, Mississippi

 Deovolente is an unincorporated community located in Humphreys County, Mississippi.
 Deovolente is approximately 3 mi northeast of Belzoni.

 History

-The name Deovolante comes from the Latin phrase "Deo volente", which means God willing.
+The name Deovolente comes from the Latin phrase "Deo volente", which means God willing.
 The community was founded by African-Americans.

-The Deovolante Museum, which contains artifacts from the communities history, is housed in a room at O.M.
+The Deovolente Museum, which contains artifacts from the community's history, is housed in a room at O.M.
 McNair Upper Elementary School in Belzoni.

 A post office operated under the name Deovolante from 1878 to 1928.

-Prior to the creation of Humphreys County, Deovolante was located in Washington County.
+Prior to the creation of Humphreys County, Deovolente was located in Washington County.